OrdnanceSurvey/OSMM-Sites-stylesheets/README.md

 Select the directory that matches the **format of your data**

-For more information about Ordnance Survey's stylesheets and a handy guide to help you choose the right ones [visit this page](http://www.ordnancesurvey.co.uk/resources/carto-design/cartographic-stylesheets.html)
+For more information about data styling and visualisation, take a look at our [GeoDataViz toolkit](https://github.com/OrdnanceSurvey/GeoDataViz-Toolkit)